12 BEST COSTA RICA WATERFALLS – The Ultimate Guide

 Read in our complete guide everything about Eco Chontales waterfall

-Eco Chontales waterfall Costa Rica
+Eco Chontales Waterfall Costa Rica

 How to get to Eco Chontales waterfall

 Driving to Eco Chontales waterfall is a bit of an adventure in itself.
-Because you will drive along a dirt road for 12 kilometres until getting to the entrance, I would highly suggest having a 4×4 car.
+Because you will drive along a dirt road for 12 kilometers until getting to the entrance, I would highly suggest having a 4×4 car.
 The driver also needs a bit of courage and driver skills as you will have to pass a few sketchy hanging bridges.
 Definitely a great adventure before experiencing the waterfall itself!

 Located in the mountains to the south of Quepos you will find Eco Chontales waterfall.
 The drive towards the waterfall is already beautiful as you will pass a wonderful green valley that look as if it came straight out of a fairytale.
 With cows grazing and tropical birds flying around, you absolutely have to stop at some point and take in the breathtaking landscapes.